igorskyflyer/npm-astro-post-excerpt/README.md

 **required** , represents the post whose excerpt you want to generate and render, usually obtained via [`Astro.glob()`](https://docs.astro.build/en/reference/api-reference/#astroglob), thus, you should insert this component inside your posts loop, see [`Astro API`](https://docs.astro.build/en/reference/api-reference/) for more info.

-If this prop is not supplied or not valid, the component will render an empty string.
+If this prop is not supplied or not valid, the component will throw an error.

 <br>